Products in Stock

 Maintenance

 How much time do you want to spend on upkeep?
 Composite and PVC decking are pretty much set-it-and-forget-it, while wood decking needs regular cleaning, sealing, and staining.
+If you’ve like to learn more about composite decking maintenance, read more in our guide.

 Aesthetics